nbscarth/matplotlib-challenge/README.md

 # matplotlib-challenge

-Used Xpert to help with .duplicated() function
+Used Xpert to explain .duplicated() and the aggregation method